Financial Aid Assistant

-2. Accepted financial aid in excess of their tuition and fees on their BHSU award letter
+2. Accepted financial aid in excess of tuition and fees on the BHSU electronic award letter

-3. Completed their Attendance Confirmation via WebAdvisor prior to each Spring & Fall Semester, and
+3. Completed attendance confirmation via WebAdvisor prior to each Fall and Spring semester

-It is recommended that you request via WebAdvisor the direct deposit of your refund to ensure the safety and timeliness of receiving your refund on WebAdvisor.
+It is recommended you request your refund to be direct deposited to ensure the safety and timeliness of receiving your refund.
+This can be done on WebAdvisor.

 Deferments should be requested to avoid late charges.

-If you have already received financial aid and are thinking of dropping classes or withdrawing from the university, please call Shirley Brownell at 605-718-4113 or stop in at the BHSU-RC to determine what the financial consequences will be in your particular situation.
+If you have already received financial aid and are thinking of dropping classes, or withdrawing from the university, please contact the financial aid office at BHSU-RC to determine what the financial consequences will be in your particular situation.

 Satisfactory Academic Progress

-In order to continue receiving federal student aid, the U.S. Department of Education requires that students maintain satisfactory academic progress (SAP) toward the completion of their degrees.
-The satisfactory academic progress policy established by the BHSU Financial Aid Office requires that all students must complete at least 67% of the cumulative attempted hours as well as maintaining a cumulative 2.00 GPA.
+In order to continue receiving federal student aid, the U.S. Department of Education requires that students maintain Satisfactory Academic Progress (SAP) toward the completion of their degrees.
+The SAP policy established by the BHSU Financial Aid Office requires that all students must complete at least 67% of the cumulative attempted hours, as well as maintain a cumulative 2.00 GPA.
 Carefully consider the number of credit hours you can complete successfully each semester given your personal situation and seek advice when adding or dropping courses so you are able to continue making satisfactory academic progress and receiving federal aid.
-Shirley Brownell can assist you with questions you might have.
-She can be reached at 605-718-4113.
+The financial aid office at BHSU-RC can assist you with questions you may have.

 For more information about DSU financial aid please go to DSU Financial Aid or email email@example.com or call 1-888-378-9988.